daronphang/investment_resources/financial_statements/balance_sheet/deferred_assets_liabilities.md

 ## Deferred Revenue:
 Payments received in advance for services which have not been performed or good not yet delivered.
 Classified as a liability.

+## Valuation Allowance:
+A reserve that is used to offset the amount of deferred tax asset.
+Recorded when there is high probability of tax relief not being utilized in future due to non-availability of sufficient future taxable income.